timotheeg/NESTrisStatsUI/docs/stats.md

 ### Disclaimer

-I don't know if "evenness" makes sense as a metric.
+I don't really know if "evenness" makes sense as a metric.
 I wanted to compute a single number that would represent whether the game, or a section thereof, was "easy" or "hard" (especialy "useful" to look at right when I die so I can blame RNG instead of just my poor skills)

 Basically there are 2 kinds of metrics and stats:
 * stats about the game itself, over which the player has no control, piece distribution being the main one